-He has been a speaker and Chair Person for educational organizations including the Belgian-American Chamber of Commerce, Management Centre Europe, the American Management Association and a guest professor at the Rotterdam School of Management and the Vlerick Gent Leuven School of Management.
+• Besides his more than twenty years of educational service and dedication to improving the banking profession at NYU Stern, Frederick has been a speaker and Chair Person for educational organizations including the Belgian-American Chamber of Commerce, Management Centre Europe, the American Management Association and a guest professor at the Rotterdam School of Management and the Vlerick Gent Leuven School of Management.
+Frederick was also a teaching fellow and Adjunct Associate Professor of Economics at Pace University.